AYUSHJAIN951/Wake-On-LAN/README.md

 # Wake-On-LAN
 Go through the pdf file
-and other two softwares are available for easy usage
+and other two softwares are available for better understanding